The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: DISCUSSION

 To gain a complete picture of how stellar mass is assembled within galaxy clusters, we must also consider the ratio of stellar mass to total halo mass, i.e. the galaxy cluster stellar mass fraction.
 Recent studies based on simulations have consistently shown that the stellar mass fraction within clusters is inversely correlated with halo mass, and evolves with redshift, indicative of hierarchical structure formation and changing star formation efficiency (e.g., \citealp{Pillepich2018}; \citealp{Behroozi2019}).
-To probe this further, we measure stellar mass fractions within our cluster sample, only considering the stellar mass contribution from cluster galaxies within $R_{\mathrm{200m}}$ and with stellar mass $M_* > 10^{9.5} \mathrm{M_{\odot}}$, using the cluster stellar masses estimated in Section \ref{subsec:ClusterMass}.
-The cluster stellar mass fraction for each redshift bin, represented as a percentage, is calculated using the following equation:
+To probe this further, we measure stellar mass fractions for our clusters, only considering the stellar mass contribution from cluster galaxies within $R_{\mathrm{200m}}$ and with stellar mass $M_* > 10^{9.5} \mathrm{M_{\odot}}$.
+The cluster stellar mass fraction for the $i$th cluster in each redshift bin, represented as a percentage, is calculated using the following equation:

 where $M^{\mathrm{cg}}_{*,i}$ is the cluster stellar mass and $M_{\mathrm{200m},i}$ is the total cluster mass of the $i$th cluster in the redshift bin.
-We calculate this fraction for the total cluster sample, the low-cluster-mass and high-cluster-mass subset.
-Fig. \ref{fig:stellarmassfracs} shows a plot of the cluster stellar mass fractions against redshift and lookback time, in Gyr.
+We generate 5,000 bootstrap samples by resampling with replacement to estimate the average $f^{\mathrm{cg}}_{*}$ for the total cluster sample in each redshift bin and the $1 \sigma$ errors.
+To study the dependence of $f^{\rm{cg}}_{*}$ on halo mass, we also compute the average fraction for the low- and high-cluster-mass subsets that are defined relative to the halo mass distribution per redshift bin.
+These are the same mass bins we use for our composite SMF measurements (see Section \ref{sec:method}).
+Table \ref{tab:Stellarmassfrac_table} lists the estimated average cluster stellar mass fractions in each redshift and cluster mass bin.
+The left panel of Fig. \ref{fig:stellarmassfracs} shows a plot of the average cluster stellar mass fractions against redshift and lookback time, in Gyr.